wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Restored ability to put HTML codes in item names

 = 1.1.4 =
 * Now allows descriptions and item names to contain quotes and other special html characters